You’ve probably seen a face roller on social media or maybe even at a friend’s house.

 - Scratch the surface of the roller lightly with your fingernail or the tip of a pin.
 Real jade won’t have marks on it.

 - Wipe off any excess oil or product with a soft, clean washcloth.
-It’s a good idea to wipe it off after every use or at least once a week.
+It’s a good idea to wipe it off after every use.

 - Use a gentle face wash or soap to kill bacteria.
 Be sure to rinse thoroughly with room temperature water.